9. "Stop, breathe, now ask for what you want."

 Example: "What do you need to remember when you play at the park?" or "Please move slow like a careful turtle when walking on top of that wall."

-Explained: Kids often ignore when we say this same thing again and again.
+Explained: Kids often ignore when we say the same thing again and again.
 Instead, engage their critical thinking skills and have them re-state the important precaution.
 Or give them specifics on what you want.

 2. "Please talk softly."

-Take a break from: "Stop yelling!" or "Be Quiet!"
+Take a break from: "Stop yelling!" or "Be quiet!"

 Explained: Some kids are naturally louder than others.
 If they have trouble speaking softly, show them where they can go to be loud and also use the power of the whisper.
 In combination with a gentle touch and eye contact, whispering is an incredibly effective way to get kids to listen.

 3. "Would you like to do it on your own or have me help you?"

 Take a break from: "I've asked you three times, do it now!"

 Example: "It's time to leave.
 Would you like to put on your shoes by yourself, or have me help you?" or "Would you like to hop in your car seat by yourself or have me put you in it?"

 Explained: Most kids respond incredibly well to being empowered.
 Give them a choice and their critical thinking skills override their temptation to push back.